Pennes, Giovo & Furcia

 The Penserjoch has some pretty steep stretches and because it was quite hot – not blistering, but a bit too much – this really makes you consume energy fast.

 And between 1.700 and 2.100 meters, the flies are damned annoying – he has encountered that phenomena before (climbing the Gerlitzen), but what precise circumstances are needed for it, is not clear to him.

 He didn’t have that problem the previous three days…

 On the top of the ‘joch’ he had a coffee and some apple pie, because the energy bars where not going to cover his needs today.

-After that he descended, almost crashing on an Italian moron making a full turn on the road – it’s no wonder he usually doesn’t do the descents on his bike.
+After that, he descended, almost crashing into an Italian moron making a u-turn on the road – it’s no wonder he usually doesn’t do the descends on his bike.

 Back in Vipiteno, he turned towards the start of the climb to the Jaufenpass.

 The length is about the same, but the altimeter gain is around 100 meters less.
 The flies where not bothering him here (can someone please explain?), but by the time he reached the summit, his thighs felt like exploding.